 Unlike the Sahara, the Wadi Rum desert landscape is not dominated by sand dunes.
 The Wadi Rum desert is made up of the ‘White Desert’ and the ‘Red Desert’, which is where the sand dunes are.
 It’s interesting to see how the landscape varies between the two.

 An unusual attraction to see in Wadi Rum.
 It is simply a rock, that looks like a mushroom.
 We enjoyed the shade it offered from the burning summer sun.

 One of a number of arches in Wadi Rum that has been carved out by Mother Nature.
 You can scramble to the top, but you can also enjoy it from lower down too.

 From the ground, this natural arch is high up and far away.
 But it’s still impressive to know that it is nature’s work.
 You can hike up to the top, but you need to factor in about 2-3 hours for this climb.
 From the ground, it is almost so small, you cannot really see it from afar.

-A visit to this canyon is included on most day trips around Wadi Rum, but is almost entirely inaccessible.
+A visit to this canyon is included on most day trips around Wadi Rum.
 You can see impressive ancient petroglyphs and inscriptions on the walls, but not much else.
 The climb is impossibly steep and you’d need climbing gear to ascend this.

 Throughout the day, our guide also kept pointing out fascinating inscriptions and drawings, all reminders of the ancient Nabatean civilisation that used to occupy the land – so you can see them elsewhere to here.